Kind of a strange to even say it, isn’t it?

 I don’t know what else to say about it except stop it.
 Really.

 Okay one more thing.
 So maybe you are smart.
 Or more successful.
-Got that.

 6. Somewhere in the process, your personal walk with God tanked